Informatievlaanderen/road-registry/README.md

 The blob contains one file called `streams.json`.
 This file is a (very long) array of `(stream, event)` tuples.
 The order in which events appear in the file is the order they must be appended into the target event store.
 Typically, it will start with a `BeganRoadNetworkImport` and end with a `CompletedRoadNetworkImport` on the `roadnetwork` stream.
-In between all organizations, road nodes, road segments, and grade separated junctions will be imported as well.
+In between all organizations, municipalities, road nodes, road segments, and grade separated junctions will be imported as well.
 Each `organization` gets a stream of its own.
+Each `municipality` gets a stream of its own.
 Road nodes, segments, and grade separated junctions go into the `roadnetwork` stream.

 ### Import Legacy